mohd-adeeb011/Event-Scheduler-System-using-Python-3.x-REST-APIs-and-Flask/README.md

 2. Navigate to the project directory
 3. Create a virtual environment:
 4. Install dependencies using '''pip install -r requirements.txt'''
+5. Create Database and table by running the db.py file: '''python db.py'''
-5. Run the Flask application: '''flask run'''
+6. Run the Flask application: '''flask run'''

 ## API Endpoints
 **Get All Events**